sujithjay/sujithjay.github.io/_posts/2017-12-01-A-Point-of-Distinction-between-MariaDB-and-MySQL.md

 ---
 layout: post
-title: Point of Distinction between MariaDB and MySQL
+title: A Point of Distinction between MariaDB and MySQL
+desc: Difference between MariaDB and MySQL in handling of FROM subquery
+permalink: /2017/12/01/A-Point-of-Distinction-between-MariaDB-and-MySQL/
 ---

 ## TL; DR